Foreign travel advice

 The Foreign and Commonwealth Office (FCO) advise against all but essential travel to the municipalities of Zvečan, Zubin Potok and Leposavic, and to the northern part of the city of Mitrovica.
 See Northern Kosovo

 There have been an increasing number of protests in the centre of Pristina, some of which have turned violent.
-Large protests are expected to take place on Saturday 28 November around Zahir Pajaziti Square in the centre of Pristina.
-You should take extra care and avoid large crowds or demonstrations.
+There is a protest planned for Saturday 14 May along Mother Teresa Square and near government building in Pristina.
+You should take care and avoid large crowds or demonstrations.

 The security situation in Kosovo remains calm but tense.
 There have been violent clashes in the north and incidents involving grenades and vehicle explosions in northern Mitrovica.
 Incidents in the south are rarer, but violent demonstrations have occurred in Pristina.